 - Unit 20: Liquid Chromatography

 - Unit 21: Chromatographic Methods and Capillary Electrophoresis

 To receive credit for CHEM 313, you must achieve a course composite grade of at least a D (50 percent).
 You must achieve a combined average of 50 percent on the exams, a weighted average grade of at least 60 percent on the assignments, and a weighted average grade of at least 60 percent on the laboratory work.
 The weighting of the components that comprise the composite grade is as follows:

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

-Harris, D. C. (2010).
-Quantitative chemical analysis (8th ed.).
-New York: W. H. Freeman.
+Harris, D. C. (2016).
+Quantitative Chemical Analysis (9th ed.).
+W. H. Freeman and Company.

-Harris, D. C. (2011).
-Solutions manual for Quantitative chemical analysis (8th ed.).
-New York: W. H. Freeman.
+Harris, D. C. (2016).
+Solutions Manual for Quantitative Chemical Analysis (9th ed.).
+W. H. Freeman and Company.